AGE and Mantles

 - -25: Spent The character loses all remaining HP.
 Their attack aborts, and the character is defeated.

 By default, characters recover 5 Drive each time they defend, meaning that Drive constantly refreshes throughout the fight.
 Managing Drive can be as technical or simple as the player pleases, however it should be understood that it is undesirable to drop to the Overextended tier or below unless you have a plan that justifies the very large penalties.
-Drive thresholds are visible to other players.
+It should also be understood that certain sources of Drive can temporarily push total Drive over the 100 cap, but the next time the character gains Drive, it will be reduced back down to 100 if still over, and so staying over cap is not possible.
+Drive is visible to other players.

-- Hype: Hype is the resource used to use Pushes --unique actions that modify attacks and defenses, and apply special effects.
-Pushes consume Hype when used, so Hype can be considered a sort of “special bar” or “super meter” in video game terms.
+10: Hype: Hype is the resource used to use 10a: Pushes --unique actions that modify attacks and defenses, and apply special effects.
+Pushes consume Hype, so Hype can be considered a sort of “special bar” or “super meter” in video game terms.
+Some Pushes consume their Hype and activate instantly, while others enter an activation queue to be triggered by an attack or defense, whereupon the total Hype of the queue is consumed.
 By default, a character regains 2 Hype each time they defend, after the attack is resolved.
 By default, characters have a maximum Hype of 10.
 Hype is invisible to other players.

 - 1/Light: -5 The character regains 5 Drive.